Skip to main content

 In order to calculate CO2 emission of Scope 3 Category 1, Purchased Goods and Services, in the value chain upstream, we use the spend basis method to cover entire group procurement activities and also reflect the primary data obtained from procurement partners into the calculation in part.
 We ensure that the primary data collection from procurement partners are through our engagement and utilize a third-party sustainability evaluation platform, EcoVadis.

 We are also promoting collaboration with procurement partners to reduce Scope 3 Category 1.
-In FY2022, we selected 21 companies as environmental advanced partners in the context of Scope 3 Category 1, explained above, in order to promote the CO2 reduction activities of our procurement partners.
-These 21 partners represent companies most proactive in addressing climate change and are also important to Hitachi’s business activities.
+We selected 21 companies as environmental advanced partners in FY2022.
+We held discussions with these partners regarding CO2 reduction and calculation methods, information collection and analysis methods, and how to use such methods.
+Making use of this knowledge and methods, we expanded our target to approximately 100 companies in FY2023 to promote reduction activities.
 We will analyze the information on CO2 reduction measures and calculation methods obtained from the discussions with environmental advanced partners and utilize it for future CO2 reduction activities in the upstream value chain.

 In addition, all new aluminum ingots (AL≥99.7%, standard block) procured for domestic use in Japan beginning in FY2023 will be, in principle, manufactured using hydroelectric power generation to contribute to reduced CO2 emissions.
 In this way, we incorporate and give consideration to environmentally friendly procurement, including product materials that utilize renewable energy, new technologies, and recycled materials.